Drug And Alcohol Addiction In Tuscaloosa, Alabama

 For Tuscaloosa’s residents and student population, recognizing a substance use disorder can be challenging.
-Many students live in cultures where binge drinking and marijuana use is normalized.
+Many students live in cultures where binge drinking (4 or more for women, 5 or more for men within a 2 hour period) and Marijuana use is normalized.
 Still, regardless of popular stereotypes, anyone can develop an addiction.
 Following the Affordable Care Act, substance abuse treatment became more widely available.
 For the Medicaid enrollees in the state of Alabama, this means greater access to addiction treatment services closer to home.

 The Alabama Department of Mental Health, along with funds from the CURES block grant, oversees rehab centers throughout the state.
 These treatment centers offer a range of addiction treatment services, including:

 - Residential treatment